 Completion of Supplemental Forms

 The Supplemental Forms are part of your Registration.
-You must complete all Supplemental Forms by three (3) weeks before the start of the module, after which date your Registration will be deemed incomplete and the participant’s spot may be made available to the next person on the wait list.
+You must complete all Supplemental Forms by three (3) weeks before the start of the module, after which date your Registration will be deemed incomplete and the participant’s spot may be made available to the next person on the waitlist.
 No refund of module fee or registration fees will be given.

 Email is the primary way that we communicate with participants before, during, and after the University of Toronto Youth Summer Program.
 Please make sure that you update us with any changes to your email address, and that your spam blocker permits emails to get through.
 By accepting terms and conditions you give us permission to contact you, parent/guardian and/or participant, by email and/or phone for matters relating to program administration.